Slovakia in the Eurovision Song Contest 2009: Format

 The format of the competition consisted of six shows: five semi-finals on 15 February 2009, 20 February 2009, 22 February 2009, 27 February 2009 and 1 March 2009, and a final on 8 March 2009.
 Results during each show were determined by a jury panel and votes from the public.
-The semi-finals each featured ten entries from which the songs first faced a public vote where the top two entries qualified to the final.
+The semi-finals each featured ten entries from which the songs first faced a public televote where the top two entries qualified to the final.
 The jury then selected an additional qualifier from the remaining entries to advance.
 The jury also selected a wildcard qualifier for the final out of the remaining non-qualifying acts from the semi-finals.
 In the final, the winner was determined over two rounds of voting.
-In the first round, the remaining sixteen entries faced a public vote where the top three entries qualified to the second round of voting.
+In the first round, the remaining sixteen entries faced a public televote where the top three entries qualified to the second round of voting.
 In the second round, the winner was determined exclusively by the jury.
-The initial format of the competition consisted of four shows: three semi-finals and a final.
-Four entries were to advance from each semi-final with three selected by a public vote and one selected by the jury, however, an additional two semi-final shows were included due to the amount and quality of the received submissions.
 Viewers were able to vote via SMS.

 The seven-member jury panel participated in each show and selected entries to advance in the competition.
 The jury consisted of: